Ebauches SA Logos

 Ebauches SA is a founding partner of ASUAG.

-Schild Frères of Grenchen is split, with the Eterna watch operation becoming part of ASUAG and the movement arm, now called ETA SA, added to Ebauches SA on March 21, 1932.
+Schild Frères of Grenchen, the largest of the dissident firms, is purchased and split up.
+The Eterna watch operation becomes part of ASUAG while the movement arm, now called ETA SA, is added to Ebauches SA on March 21, 1932.
+Schild had previously signed a “friendship contract” which obligated them to abide by Ebauches SA’s terms.

-Fabrique d’Ebauches Fleurier joins by December and is initially focused on supplying the still-independent Fleurier Watch Co.
+Another dissident, Fabrique d’Ebauches de Fleurier (FEF) is purchased by December and is initially focused on supplying the still-independent Fleurier Watch Co.

 Charles Berner-Sandoz’ Fabrique d’Ebauches de Peseux, which was previously a partner, joins Ebauches SA by December.